Shared Hosting vs VPS Hosting: Which One Is for You?

 You can avoid this problem by using VPS, as the partitioned servers make sure each website works accordingly.
 However, if you lack the technical knowledge of how to take care of your virtual private server you should consider your options.
 When poorly managed, it can lead to a whole bunch of other problems.

 If you are looking for more advanced options for your site, VPS hosting is more suitable than a shared hosting plan.
-It grants you root access to the server, so you can install your own OS and software to optimize site performance and security.
+It grants you root access to the server, so you can install your own OS, control panel and software to optimize site performance and security.

 In contrast, using a shared hosting plan limits you only to standardized server setups.
 This might be more convenient for people who don’t want to meddle with server management tasks on their own.